Why is Microlearning an Effective Tool for Employee Development?

 There are numerous ways how microlearning benefits employees, plus every employer benefits if employees are satisfied.
 In addition, switching to microlearning is also beneficial for the whole company.
 It is estimated that reorganizing courses to fit the microlearning approach is 50% more cost-effective than an organization of regular courses:

 - Microlearning is mostly organized to be digital and easily accessible, therefore mobile.
 It cuts the costs of rent and lecturers salary as well as the cost of materials – no more need for making paper copies and stacking stationery in piles.

 - It is not only cost-effective but also less time-consuming in preparation and updating.
 To update information on a digital platform is way easier than to change the presentation and print new handouts.

 It is known that microlearning courses are easier to develop, update and distribute but what do they give to employees?

-- As microlearning takes less time than traditional courses, it is easier to blend the learning in everyday schedule so it does not affect employees‘ work performance.
+- As microlearning takes less time than traditional courses, it is easier to blend the learning into an everyday schedule so it does not affect employees’ work performance.

 - The concept of this learning approach is designed to be revised numerous times, therefore all of the knowledge is more likely to be saved in employees’ long-term memory.

 - The shortness of these studies motivate employees to engage more as shorter courses can be completed quicker, therefore employees feel accomplishment which motivates them for further work.